Sex differences in human physiology: Skeleton

-The female skeleton is generally less massive, smoother, and more delicate than the male; its rib cage is more rounded and smaller, its lumbar curve greater, and a generally longer and smaller female waist results from the chest being more narrow at the base, and the pelvis generally not as high.
+The female skeleton is less dense, smaller, and thinner than the male; its rib cage is more rounded and smaller, its lumbar curve greater, and a generally longer and smaller female waist results from the chest being more narrow at the base, and the pelvis generally not as high.

+Studies show that men have a higher Bone Mineral Density (BMD) than women.
+It shows BMD values of approximately 3.88 g/cm² for men and 2.90 g/cm² for women, showing that male bones are 34% denser than female bones.
+After controlling for the same height and weight, males still exhibited 8% higher BMD at the hip and 5% higher BMD at the distal tibia than females.
+Men also carried substantially more bone mineral content (BMC).
+In one study of opposite-sex twins, men's total bone mineral content was 26–45% higher than women's at load-bearing sites such as the spine, hip, and forearm.
+Even after matching for overall bone area, men had higher BMC and BMD at the hip area.
+This makes females two times more likely to experience fractures in their lifetime compared to males, as well as a significantly higher risk of osteoporosis at old age.

+Men's long bones are not just longer, but thicker and more robust.
+Men exhibit larger periosteal (outer) diameter and cortical (hard outer shell) thickness in many bones.
+One study found women's long bones had 6–25% smaller cortical area than expected for their size compared to men.
+These geometric differences translate into mechanical advantage: men have higher cross-sectional moment of inertia and "safety factor" at load bearing sites, meaning their bones resist bending and fracture better.

 The pelvis is, in general, different between the human female and male skeleton.
 Although variations exist and there may be a degree of overlap between typically male or female traits, the pelvis is the most dimorphic bone of the human skeleton and is therefore likely to be accurate when using it to ascertain a person's sex.
 It differs both in overall shape and structure.
 The female pelvis, which is adapted for gestation and childbirth, is less high, but proportionately wider and more circular than in the male; its sacrum—the triangular bone at the upper posterior of the pelvic cavity, serving as the base of the spine—is also wider.
 The female pelvis is tilted anteriorly, often resulting in the more sway-backed appearance.